twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt07-content-of-part07%zh.rst

 **According to the translator—Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  04-25 create; post on 04-28
+  09-12 rev. proofread by bhante; pt07-15- Tanhā and Kamma; old: Craving and Action 04-25 create; post on 04-28